Help us achieve our goals:

 Adelgids are aphid like insects that suck the sap from conifers.
 Often covered in a white waxy material some also cause galling on host plants.

-Agapanthus gall midge is a new species of fly affecting Agapanthus that can cause buds to become deformed and discoloured and fail to flower.
+Agapanthus gall midge is a fly that can cause buds of Agapanthus to become deformed and discoloured and fail to flower.
 It was first noticed in the UK in 2014 but may have been present for several years.

 The metallic blue alder leaf beetle (Agelastica alni) feds on the leaves of alder trees.
 It has recently become re-established in some parts of England after an absence of more than 60 years.